 - Water quality warnings for San Mateo County beaches.
 You can also get water quality news by phone: (650) 599-1266.
 If you need to make a water quality report (you spotted something icky), call (650) 372-6200.

-When there’s a very low tide (less than 2 feet above the “0.0” line, aka MLLW, on a tide chart), the water is really shallow.
+When there’s a very low tide (less than 1-2 feet above the “0.0” line, aka MLLW, on a tide chart), the water is really shallow.
 It can get as low as knee high across the entire stretch from Coyote Point to Fisherman’s Park.
 The bottom is squishy and gross, and with water that shallow, it’s not the best time to swim.
 Your best option is to wait for the tide to go above 1′ (if you’re not squeamish) or 2′ on the tide charts.

 Currents are usually pretty mellow to nonexistent, but can occasionally pull hard, particularly past the eastern point (Coyote Point proper) as you head toward the breakwater/jetty guarding the marina.
 Pay attention — it might be a lot harder to swim back than it was to swim out!

 If you’re just getting started in open/cold water, stick close to the beach.
 You won’t be bothered by any currents, boats, etc, and it’ll be easy to go ashore if you get tired or cold.

 More about currents: Generally it seems that on an incoming (flood) tide, the currents flow counterclockwise around the cove, from Fisherman’s Park out around the point towards the jetty by the harbor — in other words, West to East; and on out outgoing (ebb) tide, they flow clockwise, from East to West.
 Here are NOAA’s tidal current predictions off Coyote Point.

 How cold is it?

 Depends on the time of year.
 In the summer months through October, it’s usually in the 60s to as high as 70-71F.
 (Much warmer than Aquatic Park in San Francisco.)
 In the winter, it goes down to the high 50s or even (brr) low 50s (usually about the same temperature as Aquatic Park).